Sucubuz/ConstUtils/README.md

 ConstAntiQueue: kick player when they are in Constantiam queue so auto reconnect work

-ElytraFlyPlus: ported from Blackout, no firework elytra fly for Constantiam
+ElytraFlyPlus: ported from Blackout, no firework elytra fly for Constantiam with auto replace from meteor and no durability mode

 InfiniteWeapons: stop weapons from using durability